 Browse through our archive of youth projects to read blogs and find out about the artists.

 A regular group comes together each week to meet with artists, curators and practitioners from other fields.
 The group have curated events in the Gallery, made films and even staged live art performances on Whitechapel High Street.

-Duchamp & Sons were formally known as the Young Curators.
+Duchamp & Sons were formerly known as the Young Curators.
 In the summer of 2010 the group worked with the artist Lady Lucy on The Naming Project.
 They worked with the artist to explore ideas around naming and identity and to generate ideas for a new group name – the result of which was Duchamp & Sons.